 If there are any existing A records with the Host value of “www” they should be deleted.
 Click the delete icon next to the A record to remove it.

 5. Update the CNAME Record

 The next record to update on the Zone File is the CName (Alias) record.
 CName records point a subdomain to an existing A record so that visitors get pointed to the right place on your website.

-Change the “Points to” field to app.getbento.com.
-Click the green “Finish” button.
+- Change the “Points to” field to fast.getbento.com and click the “Save” button.

 If you don’t see a CName record with “www” for the Host value, click “Add Record” at the top of the Zone File.
 Select “CNAME (Alias)” from the Record Type dropdown in the dialog that appears.
-Enter “www” in the Host field and “app.getbento.com” in the “Points to” field.
+Enter “www” in the Host field and “fast.getbento.com” in the “Points to” field.
 Set the TTL to 1/2 hour from the dropdown.
-Click the green “Finish” button.
+Select "Save" to save your new CNAME.

 6. Save Changes

-If you have any questions, submit a request or contact your account manager.
+If you have any questions, submit a request or contact your customer success manager.